MysEcho/mys-monolith.github.io/_pages/about.md

 ---

-I am a Robotics Researcher interested in **Deep Learning and Computer Vision**.
-I will be attending **Nanyang Technological University, Singapore** starting August 2025.
-Previously, I was a Research Assistant at **Robotics Research Center (RRC), International Institute of Information Technology (IIIT H)** where I worked extensively with **path-planning algorithms**.
+I am a Robotics Researcher at **Nanyang Technological University, Singapore** interested in **Deep Learning and Computer Vision**.
+Currently I am working at the **Algorithmic Robotics Group(ARG) @ NTU Sg** on novel Embodied AI and Computer Vision problems.
+Previously, I was a Research Assistant at **Robotics Research Center (RRC), International Institute of Information Technology (IIIT H)** where I worked extensively with **path-planning algorithms** using generative modeling and optimal control.
 In the future, I would like to work on Visual Social Navigation for robots and deploy them in public spaces.
 I envision a future where robots are not just tools, but collaborative partners in our daily lives, enhancing human capabilities and improving quality of life.
 <!-- <figure>
   <img src="./images/acceptance.jpg" alt="Acceptance announcement">
 </figure> -->